 “The words I have spoken to you are spirit and they are life.”
 John 6:63

 1. Check back through your previous studies and see what you have done with what you have learnt so far.

-Read the first six points about the Word.
+Read the first six points about God’s word.

-2. Which point makes you recognise that the Word is so important in your life?
+2. Which point makes you recognise that God’s word is so important in your life?